Earl Bennett: 2013 season

 In 2013, Bennett caught 32 passes for 243 yards and a career-high four touchdowns.
 Bennett missed the 2013 week 17 game against the Green Bay Packers after his brother's death.

 On March 18, 2014, Bennett was released by the Bears after refusing to have his salary reduced.

 Cleveland Browns

 On May 14, 2014, Bennett signed with the Cleveland Browns.
 On June 17, 2014, his contract was terminated by the Browns.

 Post-playing career

 Bennett was named the director of player development at his alma mater Vanderbilt on February 8, 2021.

 Personal life

 In 2012, Bennett held "The Prime Experience with Earl Bennett" at III Forks to help benefit his charity, "Earl Bennett's Legends for Literacy".

 Bennett was among the honorees at the Sheraton Hotel & Towers at a CSN fundraiser event.

 In January 2015, Bennett returned to Vanderbilt University to complete his educational studies degree from Peabody College of Education and Human Development.
-Bennet earned his Ph.D. in Philosophy from the University of Houston in 2022.
+Bennett earned his Ph.D. in Philosophy from the University of Houston in 2022.

 Earl is married to Rekeshia Bennett.
-They have a son, Earl Bennett Jr. and a daughter, Skylah Bennett.
+They have a son, Earl Bennett Jr. and daughters, Skylah and Selah Bennett.